JoseDRamirezM/InfoSec/Web Security Academy/Server-Side Vulnerabilities/BusinessLogic/labs/Authentication bypass via encryption oracle/Authentication bypass via encryption oracle.md

 Now the question is: How can this be abused?

-Basically there's a way to encrypt and decrypt data with the notification cookie.
-Providing an invalid email will encrypt user supplied data and also print it in clear text.
+Basically the request to post a comment is used to encrypt data and the request of a blog post that contains the `notification` cookie is used to decrypt data.
+Providing an invalid email will encrypt user supplied data and also print it in clear text once the blog post is requested again.

 The only thing that interferes with the exploitation is that there's an unwanted string `Invalid email address: ` in the notification cookie.
 For that strip those bytes using Burp Decoder.

 ### Payload construction